cm090/rhit-moodle-tweaks/README.md

 ## Getting Started
 1. Download a code injector plugin for your browser.
 I'm using [Injector for Chrome](https://chrome.google.com/webstore/detail/injector/bfdonckegflhbiamlmidciapolfccmmb).
 2. Create a new JS snippet for the website domain.
 Copy and paste the code from `moodle-main.js`.
-3. Click save and reload your Moodle page
+3. Click save and reload your Moodle page.

 ## Features
 ### JavaScript